My child has gone vegetarian or vegan… what should I cook?

 Iron

-Iron is essential to transport oxygen around the body to our cells and our brains.
-Low iron levels can impair development and growth, so this is essential for growing kids.
-It is also essential for good mental health and if a child dips in their iron stores they can develop anxiety and OCD.
-Fussy eating can be a sign of iron deficiency as one symptom is lack of appetite and a sore tummy.
-Great sources of iron-rich foods include tofu, spinach, dark chocolate, chickpeas, lentils, black beans and kidney beans.
-The darker red/purple the bean the more iron it tends to contain.
-You need to eat more plant-based iron-rich foods, known as non-heme iron, than you would from animal-based foods like steak or liver.
+Iron is an essential mineral that transports oxygen to our cells and brains.
+It is also the most abundant mineral in the central nervous system.
+Low iron levels can impair development and growth, so this mineral is essential for growing kids.
+It is also essential for good mental health and if a child’s iron stores dip they can develop anxiety and OCD.
+Fussy eating can be a sign of iron deficiency, as one symptom is lack of appetite, a sore tummy and a sore tongue.

 Calcium